 A student may withdraw, without academic penalty, up to completion of 60% of the course or program.
-After this date, students who withdraw will be assigned an "F" grade (grade point = 0) unless the withdrawal is approved by a dean, regional manager, or counsellor/advisor.
-For a copy of CNC's Course Withdrawal and Refund Policy, go to http://www.cnc.bc.ca/shared/assets/ ST3010_Course_Withdrawal_and Refund_policy595.pdf
+After this date, students who withdraw will be assigned an "F" grade (grade point = 0).
+Students who are considering withdrawal for medical or personal reasons should refer to the Medical and Personal withdrawals section on page 306.